-The OfficeServ 7030 system is VoIP enabled and as such supports the following VoIP services:
+The OfficeServ 7100 system is VoIP enabled and as such supports the following VoIP services:

-- 1) SIP IP Trunking - 2) IP Telephone Sets: OfficeServ SMT-i3105, SMT-i5200 Series, ITP-5100 Series, and OfficeServ Softphone. - These IP Keysets can be installed in the local office or in a remote office, home office with full feature operation. - 3) IP Networking: Connect up to 99 systems together over a managed IP network.
+- 1) H.323 Trunking - 2) SIP IP Trunking - 3) IP Telephone Sets: OfficeServ SMT-i Series, ITP-5100 Series, and OfficeServ Softphone. - These IP Keysets can be installed in the local office or in a remote office, home office with full feature operation. - 4) IP Networking: Connect up to 99 systems together over a managed IP network.

-The embedded OfficeServ 7030 Media Gateway Interface (MGI) channels support 4 voice calls using VoIP services per card over an IP network connection.
-The OfficeServ 7030 comes with 4 MGI channels built-in and can be activated with the appropriate license key.
-A total of 4 MGI channels can be supported.
-The MGI-16 cannot be used in the OfficeServ 7030.
+The embedded OfficeServ 7100 Media Gateway Interface (MGI) channels support 8 voice calls using VoIP services per card over an IP network connection.
+The OfficeServ 7200 MGI16 card can be added into any universal OfficeServ 7100 card slot.
+The OfficeServ 7100 supports a maximum of one MGI-16 card per system.

+The OfficeServ 7100 MP10a comes with 8 MGI channels built-in and can be activated with the appropriate license key.
+A total of 24 MGI channels can be supported.

 With VoIP certain compression standards have also been adopted to represent each second of voice with an amount of bandwidth.
-The OfficeServ 7030 MGI utilizes G.711, G.729, G.729A or G.723 standards voice compression codec's.
+The OfficeServ 7100 MGI utilizes G.711, G.729, G.729A or G.723 standards voice compression codec's.
 This allows for a selectable 64kbps (G711), 8Kbps (G729A) or 6.3Kbps (G723) bandwidth use when preparing voice compression for IP transport.
 Compression is used to reduce the digitized voice into a smaller bandwidth that can be carried in smaller packets.
 The VoIP gateway determines the compression method for each call setup.
 There is also a certain amount of frame/packet overhead in each compression channel.
 64K of bandwidth can support 6~7 calls simultaneously.
 This can vary depending on efficiency features like Silence Suppression and multiframe counts.
 Unlike switched networks, VoIP connections consist of a sequence of numbered data packets.
 Since voice conversation is usually considered "real time" these packets need to be delivered in a consistent manner with minimal delay.